jesusmoh/inclusion/README.md

 ```
 aws cloudformation create-stack --stack-name inclusionStack --template-body file://IaC_inclusion_001.yaml  --capabilities CAPABILITY_IAM
 ```
  Test: xxxxxxxxxxx value is a DNS value provided by AWS for you.
 You can check this in EC2/Console/Instances or AWS CLI.
-Feel free to use your best approach...
+Feel free to use your best approach to get it...
 ```
 WebBrowser  http://xxxxxxxxxxxxx.compute.amazonaws.com/